 - The Federal budget was passed as of December 20, 2019.
 The final allotment for the Federal Fiscal Year (FFY) 2020 CWSRF Capitalization Grant for Nebraska is \$8,110,000.
-This is approximately \$1,000 more than last year's allocation. - On July 1, 2019, the Department of Environmental Quality (NDEQ), and the Nebraska Energy Office, were merged into one program called the Department of Environment and Energy (NDEE). - Construction Loan interest rates for CWSRF will be set similar to last year's rates: - For loans with terms of 20 years or less: - Annual interest rate will be 1.5%. - Projects with qualifying Green Project Reserve (GPR) components may receive up to a 0.50% reduction in annual interest. - For loans with terms greater than 20 years: - Annual interest rate will be determined based upon Assessing Wastewater Infrastructure Needs (AWIN) Risk score. - Loans made to municipalities with a medium or high AWIN Risk score, or are considered to be under financial hardship by the Department, will receive an annual interest rate of 1.5%. - Loans made to municipalities with a low AWIN Risk score will receive an annual interest rate of 2.00%. - Municipalities who do not meet the AWIN eligibility criteria may submit a financial hardship report to the Department for additional consideration. - Projects with qualifying GPR components may receive up to a 0.50% reduction in annual interest. - Planning and Design Loans will be available to municipalities to encourage pro-active planning efforts.
+This is approximately \$1,000 more than last year's allocation. - On July 1, 2019, the Department of Environmental Quality (NDEQ), and the Nebraska Energy Office, were merged into one program called the Department of Environment and Energy (NDEE). - Construction Loan interest rates for CWSRF will be set at or below Market Rate. similar to last year's rates: - For loans with terms of 20 years or less: - Annual interest rate is currently set at 1.5%.
+The annual interest rate may be adjusted quarterly due to market changes. - Projects with qualifying Green Project Reserve (GPR) components may receive up to a 0.50% reduction in annual interest. - For loans with terms greater than 20 years: - Annual interest rate will be determined based upon Assessing Wastewater Infrastructure Needs (AWIN) Risk score and the current market rate. - Loans made to municipalities with a medium or high AWIN Risk score, or are considered to be under financial hardship by the Department, will receive an annual interest rate of 1.5%. - Loans made to municipalities with a low AWIN Risk score will receive an annual interest rate of 2.00%. - Municipalities who do not meet the AWIN eligibility criteria may submit a financial hardship report to the Department for additional consideration. - Projects with qualifying GPR components may receive up to a 0.50% reduction in annual interest.

+- Planning and Design Loans will be available to municipalities to encourage pro-active planning efforts.
 Planning and Design Loans will have an interest rate of 0%, with a 0.5% administrative fee, and a maximum of five year term.

-- Subsidy assistance:

-- In an effort to provide communities with additional financial assistance and to create similar loan terms and conditions across both SRF programs, the CWSRF loan forgiveness allocation determination procedures will be similar to that of the DWSRF program.

-- In conjunction with current loan forgiveness, an additional tiered evaluation system will be used for borrowers.
-The following tiered system will be implemented for the SFY 2021 IUP:

-- Population Focused

-- Population of 10,000 or less Capped at 15%

-- Population of 3,300 or less Capped at 20%

-- Population of 500 or less Capped at 25%

-- Borrowers will be evaluated based on standard loan forgiveness terms as well as the new population focused terms and be awarded the loan forgiveness amount of whichever is greater and dependent on availability of funds.

-- Median Household Income (MHI) American Community Survey (ACS) five-year data from 2012-2016 data is being updated to the ACS five-year data from 2014-2018.
+Further, should the recipient return to the program for a construction loan related to an awarded Planning Loan, an additional subsidy of loan forgiveness up to the final Planning Loan awarded, may be added to the construction loan. - Subsidy assistance: - In an effort to provide communities with additional financial assistance and to create similar loan terms and conditions across both SRF programs, the CWSRF loan forgiveness allocation determination procedures will be similar to that of the DWSRF program. - In conjunction with current loan forgiveness, an additional tiered evaluation system will be used for borrowers.
+The following tiered system will be implemented for the SFY 2021 IUP: - Population Focused - Population of 10,000 or less Capped at 15% - Population of 3,300 or less Capped at 20% - Population of 500 or less Capped at 25% - Borrowers will be evaluated based on standard loan forgiveness terms as well as the new population focused terms and be awarded the loan forgiveness amount of whichever is greater and dependent on availability of funds. - Median Household Income (MHI) American Community Survey (ACS) five-year data from 2012-2016 data is being updated to the ACS five-year data from 2014-2018.
 The State Median Household Income (MHI), that is determined from the American Community Survey five-year estimate (2014-2019), has increased from \$54,384 to \$59,116.